perfsonar/docs/install_centos_fullinstall.rst

             $ md5sum pS-Performance_Toolkit-FullInstall-3.X.iso;cat pS-Performance_Toolkit-FullInstall-3.X.iso.md5

 #.
-Mount the ISO to a CD, DVD, or USB drive and write the ISO file to this media.
+Mount the ISO to a DVD or USB drive
+     .. note:: The Full Install ISO is generally too large to fit on current writable CDs
      .. note:: Detailed instructions on mounting an ISO image to the above media is beyond the scope of this document.
+Linux and Macintosh users may consider using the dd tool: ``sudo dd if=/PATH/TO/FILE.iso of=/dev/DISK``
 #.
 Insert the media containing the ISO into the target end system
 #.
 Power on the host
 #.
 You will be presented with a screen asking you to select how you want to install the system.
 Select **Install using kickstart** and hit enter (or wait 60 seconds for installation to automatically proceed).